The Best ETL Tools for Salesforce in 2026: A Decision Framework

 - Reverse ETL built in — after acquiring Census, Fivetran can now push data back into Salesforce from your warehouse (lead scoring, enrichment, audience syncs)

 The caveat: Fivetran uses Monthly Active Rows (MAR) pricing.
-Salesforce orgs with high-volume objects — contacts, activities, email events — can generate significant MAR counts that spike your bill.
+Salesforce orgs with high-volume objects — Activities, Events, EmailMessage — can easily 3x your expected MAR count.
 And Fivetran is just the ingestion layer — you still need a warehouse ($200–500/month), a BI tool ($200–500/month), and potentially a semantic layer.
 The full stack cost adds up fast.
+Requires Salesforce Enterprise Edition or higher for API access.

 Best for: Data teams with an existing warehouse and budget for consumption-based pricing who want reliable, zero-maintenance Salesforce extraction at scale.